Grading Systems

 This means if a student doesn't understand the assignment the first time, they may try again later and always have the opportunity to show mastery.

-Students must attempt the work within 1 week of the work being assigned to be eligible.
-Redo's can and will occur during revision week but you must be eligible.
+Redo's can and will occur when announced by the teacher, but you must be eligible.
 Students have until progress reports of the next grading period to complete work for the previous grading period IF they want to repair a grade from the previous Quarter.

 Students have from the end of the Quarter to the next progress report Friday to "repair" or "redo" any grade from the previous Quarter.